nervosnetwork/docs.nervos.org/website/docs/tech-explanation/glossary.md

 ### Overlord

-A byzantine fault tollerant consensus algorithm designed by Nervos for Huobi which can support thousands of transactions per second.
+A byzantine fault tolerant consensus algorithm designed by Nervos for Huobi which can support thousands of transactions per second.

 #### See Also